-- 1. Water Management: Water sourcing was negotiated with the city and the project was allowed to use a nearby fire hydrant for hydrotest. - 2.
-Future Maintenance: The Project Team removed an existing mainline valve (MLV) after confirming it was no longer needed for system isolation. - 3.
+- 1. Materials: Bulk ordered pipe provided volume pricing for the - 2.
+Water Management: Water sourcing was negotiated with the city and the project was allowed to use a nearby fire hydrant for hydrotest. - 3.
+Future Maintenance: The Project Team removed an existing mainline valve (MLV) after confirming it was no longer needed for system isolation. - 4.
 Permit Conditions: Negotiations with the City of Paso Robles yielded less repaving work.
-The city required the project to repave only up to the center line on the road of Vine Street as opposed to the entire width. - 4.
+The city required the project to repave only up to the center line on the road of Vine Street as opposed to the entire width. - 5.
 Construction Execution: Prior to construction, the project design utilized a temporary bypass method at the tie-in points to maintain gas flow.
 During construction, the Project Team reevaluated the design to utilize simpler Pressure Control Fittings.